 - cognitive behavioral therapy, which helps a person understand how their thinking can affect their behavior and mood

-Some people find that depression resolves after a few months of attending psychotherapy, while others need treatment for several years.
+Some people find that depression resolves after a

 Brain stimulation therapy

-Brain stimulation therapy techniques may help if other approaches are not effective.
+Brain stimulation therapy techniques

 - electroconvulsive therapy

 These methods can help people whose symptoms have not responded to other treatments.

 A healthful, active lifestyle may help a person manage depression.
 According to a

 Researchers are still unsure exactly how much exercise a person should do to prevent symptoms of depression.
 This is because most exercise guidelines aim to keep the body physically fit, with less focus on the mind.